bobheadxi/bobheadxi.github.io/_posts/2018-2-1-object-casting-in-javascript.md

 }

 /**
-* Populates this object using its JSON format.
-Note that fields
+* Populates this object from an input using its JSON format.
-* requiring conversion (e.g. data formatting) should have their
-* fields formatted BEFORE being used as an input to this function.
 * e.g: `let hist = new types.PendingLibraryHistory({}).fromJSON(jsonInput);`
 * @param {Object} input Object containing desired JSON-formatted data.
 * @returns {DataType} self